oicr-gsi/Dragen-Align/README.md

 # dragenAlign

-This workflow will align sequence data provided as fastq files to the reference sequence using Illumina Dragen.
+This workflow will align sequence data (WG or WT) provided as fastq files to the reference sequence using Illumina Dragen.
 Adapter trimming is optional.
 The bam file will be sorted and indexed

 ## Overview